 Initially, businessmen were involved in the organization of the holiday, who later united into a non-profit organization that still represents the parade.

-- more than 60,000 spectators enjoy the holiday every year;
+More than 60,000 spectators enjoy the holiday every year;

-- 90% of the population has an official day off;
+90% of the population has an official day off;

-- the day is considered a symbol of summer;
+The day is considered a symbol of summer;

-- the parade usually starts at 10 am;
+The parade usually starts at 10 am;

-- the vast majority of roads are closed on the island;
+The vast majority of roads are closed on the island;

-- in 2010 the parade celebrated its 50th anniversary.
+In 2010, the parade celebrated its 50th anniversary.

-How to celebrate
+How to take part

 Find out the date of the Gold Cup Parade and come to the island!
-Take your friends to have fun, take photos, record videos and share so that as many people as possible know about the fiesta!
+Take your friends to have fun, take photos, record videos and share so as many people as possible know about the fiesta!

 If it is not possible to go, watch the videos of the bloggers who will be there.

-When is Gold Cup Parade celebrated in 2022?
+When is Gold Cup Parade celebrated in 2024?

 Gold Cup Parade is observed on the third Friday of August each year.